Guarding Your Rights Against Assault & Battery Charges in Sarasota County

 What Are the Penalties for Assault & Battery Convictions?

 Whether you are facing a simple assault or battery charge, or more serious charges, it is better to avoid a criminal record whenever possible.
 A criminal history can have a negative impact on your future educational and career goals.
-For this reason, don’t wait to get in touch with an experienced criminal defense attorney to ensure that your rights are protected.
+For this reason, do not wait to get in touch with an experienced criminal defense attorney to help ensure that your rights are protected.

 There are several possible defense strategies that can be used to defend against assault and battery charges.
 We listen to your side of the story, discuss possible defense strategies, and get to work immediately to defend your rights and prepare the most effective defense for your case.